greghulette/Wireless_Communication_Board-WCB/Readme.md

 There are 6 things to change to the code before uploading to the WCB. <br>

     1. Uncomment out the board that you using.
 Only have 1 board uncommented at a time
     2. Serial Baud Rate of each of your serial ports.
 This is only valid if you did not change your baud rate from the command line.
-Once it is changed via the command (#Sx,yyyy), the correct value is show on bootup and the value in this code is no longer accurate.
+        Once it is changed via the command (#Sxyyyy), the correct value is show on bootup and the value in this code is no longer accurate.
+        The value stored in the ESP32 will persist even after you upload the code again and changning this value will now affect the baud rate stored in the ESP32.

     ******** (MUST MATCH ON ALL BOARDS)*********
     1. Change the quantity of WCB's you are using in your setup